 Their unique expertise means they also possess something of great value to marketers: insights.

-It probably won’t come as a surprise to say that insights inform every aspect of a marketing campaign.
-From positioning, to channel selection, to creative execution and beyond, insights shape all the decisions we, as marketers, make when trying to connect with audiences.
+It won’t come as a surprise to say that insights inform every aspect of a marketing strategy.
+From positioning to channel selection to marketing messages and beyond, insights shape all the decisions we, as marketers, make when trying to connect with audiences.

-Simple conversations can supplement research while focusing your thinking and jump-starting your creativity in several key ways.
+Simple conversations can supplement research and analysis while focusing your thinking and jump-starting your marketing funnel in several key ways.

-With that said, simple conversations can supplement research while focusing your thinking and jump-starting your creativity in several key ways.
+With that said, simple conversations can supplement research and analysis while focusing your thinking and jump-starting your marketing funnel in several key ways.